terotests/jeejee/README.md

                     // TODO: make this batter, now only one-dimensional :/ for( var n in oo) {
                         if(oo.hasOwnProperty(n)) {
-                            // currently setting objects or arrays is not possible elem.attr(n, oo[n]);
+                            elem.attr(n, oo[n]);
                         }
                     }